D-SehKim/NomNom/README.md

 # Minimal Sinatra Web App

 This is a minimal Ruby web application using Sinatra.

-# Team

-Our team consists of:

-Daniel Kim (dk3506)

-[Add your names here]
+Update as you go (please make your changes in your branch, and create PRs!
+Ask someone else to look over your changes, don't commit to main!)

 # Prerequisites